haskell-infra/hackage-trustees/revisions-information.md

 ## What can revisions change?

 Revisions are intended to only update metadata used by build tooling, or that is used purely for display purposes.
-The source of a package is never changed, only specified fields of cabal files.
-Given the same fixed dependencies and flag configuration, as long as a metadata change hasn't disallowed them, the build product from a compiler should be the same regardless of revision changes.
+The source code of a package is never changed, only specified fields of cabal files.
+Given the same fixed dependencies and flag configuration, as long as a metadata change hasn't disallowed them, the build product from a compiler in the same environment is intended to be the same regardless of revision changes.
+Put another way, it is intended revisions do not alter the semantic meaning of the version assigned to a package.

 Specifically, revisions can alter the following: